Guide for setting up a business in Australia

 - discretionary or unit trust; and

 Establishing a Pty Limited company

 Incorporating an Australian Pty Limited company can be done relatively quickly and cheaply.
-Generally the process only takes one business day and will cost AUD$900 in set-up fees plus professional fees for advice on the process and requirements of incorporating the company.
+Generally the process only takes one business day and will cost under AU$2,500 in set-up fees (plus any additional legal fees).